Best hikes in Costa Rica: our top picks

 3. Cerro Chirripó, Parque Nacional Chirripó

 The services of a guide can be both useful and illuminating, as they’ll be able to help you identify local species and interpret the landscapes you pass through.
-Ask at the ranger station at the entrance for recommendations.
+Ask at the ranger station for personal recommendations.

 Cerro Chirripo, Costa Rica

-4. Reserva Rara Avis - one of the best hikes in Costa Rica for spotting abundant wildlife
+4. Reserva Rara Avis - one of the best hikes in Costa Rica for wildlife

 Hummingbird, Rara Avis Reserve, Costa Rica